-The Board of Education will work to ensure that the community is aware of this Code of Conduct by:
+The Board will work to ensure that the community is aware of this code of conduct by:

-- 1. Providing copies of a summary of the Code of Conduct to all students at a general assembly held at the beginning of each school year. - 2.
-Mailing a summary of the Code of Conduct written in plain language to all parents of district students before the beginning of the school year and making this summary available later upon request. - 3.
-Providing all current teachers and other school personnel members with a copy of the code and a copy of any amendments to the Code of Conduct as soon as practicable after adoption. - 4.
-Providing all new employees with a copy of the current Code of Conduct when they are first hired. - 5.
-Making copies of the Code of Conduct available for review by students, parents and other community members.
+- 1. Providing copies of a summary of the code to all students at a general assembly held at the beginning of each school year. - 2.
+Mailing a summary of the code of conduct written in plain language to all parents of district students before the beginning of the school year and making this summary available later upon request. - 3.
+Providing all current teachers and other staff members with a copy of the code and a copy of any amendments to the code as soon as practicable after adoption. - 4.
+Providing all new employees with a copy of the current code of conduct when they are first hired. - 5.
+Making copies of the code available for review by students, parents and other community members.

-On an annual basis, the Code of Conduct will be publicized and explained to all students and distributed, in writing, to parents and guardians of students.
-A copy of the code will be filed in the main office of each school building, with Board of Education of Education policy, where it will be available for review by any individual.
+On an annual basis, the code of conduct will be publicized and explained to all students and distributed, in writing, to parents and guardians of students.
+A copy of the code will be filed in each school building, where it will be available for review by any individual.

-The Board of Education will sponsor an in-service education program for all school personnel to ensure the effective implementation of the Code of Conduct.
-The Superintendnet may solicit the recommendations of the district school personnel, particularly teachers and administrators, regarding in service programs pertaining to the management and discipline of students.
+The Board will sponsor an in-service education program for all district staff members to ensure the effective implementation of the code of conduct.
+The Superintendent may solicit the recommendations of the district staff, particularly teachers and administrators, regarding in-service programs pertaining to the management and discipline of students.